Salisbury: Sport and leisure

-Salisbury Rugby Club, which is based at Castle Road, play in Southern Counties South.
+Salisbury Rugby Club, which is based at Castle Road, plays in Southern Counties South.
 South Wilts Cricket Club is based at the Salisbury and South Wiltshire Sports Club and play in the Southern Premier Cricket League.
 Salisbury Hockey Club is also based at the Salisbury and South Wilts Sports Club.

 The Five Rivers Leisure Centre and Swimming Pool, which was opened in 2002, is just outside the ring road.
 Salisbury Racecourse is a flat racing course to the south-west of the city.
-Five Rivers Indoor Bowls Club and Salisbury Snooker Club share a building on Tollgate Road, behind the College.
+Five Rivers Indoor Bowls Club and Salisbury Snooker Club share a building on Tollgate Road, behind the college.

 Old Sarum Airfield, north of the city centre, is home to a variety of aviation-based businesses, including flying schools and the APT Charitable Trust for disabled flyers.

 The city's theatre is the Salisbury Playhouse.
-The City Hall is an entertainment venue and hosts comedy, musical performances (including those by the resident Musical Theatre Salisbury) as well as seminars and conventions.
+The City Hall is an entertainment venue and hosts comedy, musical performances (including those by the resident Musical Theatre Salisbury), as well as seminars and conventions.
 Salisbury Arts Centre, housed in a redundant church, has exhibitions and workshops.

 Salisbury is well-supplied with pubs.
 The Haunch of Venison, overlooking the Poultry Cross, operates from a 14th-century building; one of its attractions is a cast of a mummified hand, supposedly severed during a game of cards.
-The Rai d’Or has original deeds dating from 1292.
-It was the home of Agnes Bottenham, who used the profits of the tavern to found Trinity Hospital next door in circa 1380.
+The Rai d'Or has original deeds dating from 1292.
+It was the home of Agnes Bottenham, who used the profits of the tavern to found Trinity Hospital next door in c.
+1380.